Analytics categorization sets

 - Radioactive isotopes - found in fluorescent lamps and smoke detectors

 Having already identified at least one document that mentions each substance, you add the corresponding document to each category you just created under the Analytics Example object.
-Now you're ready to Categorize All Documents through the console.
+Now you're ready to Categorize All Documents through the console on the right.

 Once categorization is complete, you can view your results in the field tree.